-In the world of all things cannabis, edible marijuana remains as one of the most popular products till this day.
-Known as a healthier alternative to smoking pot along with anticipated legalization, chefs, entrepreneurs and investors are all toiling to develop some of the most delicious marijuana-infused foods seen in today’s cannabis culture.
-We’re talking about anything from THC-infused (Tetrahydrocannabinol-infused) poutine gravy to Jamaican burger patties.
+In the world of all things cannabis, edible marijuana remains one of the most popular products to this day.
+Known as a healthier alternative to smoking pot along with anticipating legalization, chefs, entrepreneurs and investors are all toiling to develop some of the most delicious marijuana-infused foods seen in today’s cannabis culture.
+We’re talking about anything from THC-infused (Tetrahydrocannabinol-infused) organic ice cream to Jamaican burger patties.
 The varieties are endless in the growing market for edibles and gone are the days of classic pot brownies.

 While the marijuana food business continues to expand, creating edibles can be simple and accomplished in the comforts of your own home.
 Cannabis-infused butter, also known as cannabutter or weed butter, is commonly used in recipes that call for the use of regular butter in order to achieve psychoactive effects.

 Although cannabutter is a common ingredient in marijuana-infused recipes, it is fairly tricky to make.
 Without the correct method, procedural flaws can render your pot butter practically impotent.
 In order to activate its psychotropic potential, the cannabis flower must be heated slowly at a low temperature – a process called decarboxylation.

 Decarbing through the simmer method over low and slow heat activates THC allowing it to slowly infuse into the fat with flavor while also imparting the desired “feel good” qualities of the herb into the butter.
 This method is analogous to how chefs toast their spices before cooking as a means of activating flavoured compounds.

 The recipe below will arm you with all the information on how to make cannabutter.